Florida Medicaid & Long Term Planning For Seniors

 Uncompensated Transfer Penalty

 The amount of the unauthorized transfer is divided by the average monthly cost of nursing home care in Florida to give the number of months of ineligibility for Medicaid.
-That monthly cost figure used to be set at $5,000.00, but since April 2012 it has been updated periodically and is $8,662.00 as of July 2016.
+That monthly cost figure used to be set at $5,000.00, but since April 2012 it has been updated periodically and it is $9,171.00 as of June 1,2018.
 The look-back period begins to run when an individual becomes eligible for Medicaid (if not otherwise unqualified), not on the date that the unauthorized transfer occurred.

 Medicaid Reform Movement

 The 2011 Florida legislative session passed a Medicaid reform act called the Statewide Medicaid Managed Care Long-Term Care Program (SMMC).
 There are two parts to the Medicaid Reform movement, the Florida Medicaid Long-Term Care Program (LTC MCP), and the Florida Managed Medical Assistance Program (MMA).
 Under the first part, long-term care services must be provided through managed care organizations, private companies that have contracted with the state to provide this service.
 Our Region 9 (Indian River, St. Lucie, Martin, Okeechobee and Palm Beach Counties) has 4 managed care agencies that are authorized to offer this service.
 This program was launched in our region on September 1, 2013.
 The legislation seeks to put as many people as possible in less restrictive care settings.
 There is a mandatory rebalancing of 35% of nursing home residents into less restrictive environments.
 This has been referred to as “Granny Dumping for Bonuses” because the same agencies charged with overseeing the new program will receive bonuses for relocating persons who reside in nursing homes.